This article reveals the inside of the Apollo Saturn V rocket and its significant components.

 Saturn V First Stage S-IC

-The purpose of the S-IC was to get the massive Saturn V rocket off of the ground and ignite it on its way during a given 150-second burn that would get the ascending Saturn V to an altitude of about 62 kilometers and a speed of 2.7 kilometers per second.
+The purpose of the S-IC was to lift the massive Saturn V rocket off the ground and ignite it during a 150-second burn, which would elevate the ascending Saturn V to an altitude of about 62 kilometers and a speed of 2.7 kilometers per second.

 The second stage of the Saturn V rocket S-II

-The goal of the second stage, the S-II, was to provide most of the power to drive the Saturn V rocket and its payload towards Earth orbit during an Apollo Moon mission with burnout happening at a typical altitude of 185 kilometers and a velocity of 6.8 kilometers per second.
+The goal of the second stage, the S-II, was to provide most of the power to drive the Saturn V rocket and its payload towards Earth orbit during an Apollo Moon mission.
+Burnout happened at a typical altitude of 185 kilometers and a velocity of 6.8 kilometers per second.

 What Was The Purpose of Saturn V third stage S-IV B?

-Saturn V third stage S-IV B purpose was to burn briefly during ascent with a thrust of 890 kilonewtons on its initial flights to place itself and its payload into a temporary Earth parking orbit.
+Saturn V’s third stage, S-IV B, was designed to burn briefly during ascent with a thrust of 890 kilonewtons on its initial flights to place itself and its payload into a temporary Earth parking orbit.

-And later reignite to push on towards the Moon.
+And later reignite to push on toward the Moon.

-The S-IVB stage also included a pair of auxiliary propulsion system (APS) modules, each with a trio of hypergolic-fueled 670-newton engines, which provided roll control during the burn of the J-2 as well as attitude control along all three axes while coasting in orbit.
+The S-IVB stage also included a pair of auxiliary propulsion system (APS) modules, each with a trio of hypergolic-fueled 670-newton engines.
+These provided roll control during the J-2’s burn and attitude control along all three axes while coasting in orbit.

 What is The Saturn V – Instrument Unit (IU)?